 The way the set is described above is how it is danced throughout most of Ireland today.
-Timmy McCarthy (better known as "Timmy The Brit") says that the original Ballybourney Jig Set, which he got from Peadar O'Riada, was danced slightly differently:
+Timmy McCarthy, who was better known as "Timmy The Brit", said that the original Ballybourney Jig Set, which he got from Peadar O'Riada, was danced slightly differently:

 - in all figures, the first two bars were danced with the lady reversing and the gent dancing forward, in much the same way as in the West Kerry.

 - in the 2nd figure, when the gents are coming back to swing their own partners, the four dancers "gather up", making as if to form a swing in 4, but then break off again and continue home to swing their own partners.

 These variations, which are small compared to how it's danced today, feel very natural and add to the enjoyment of the dance.
 By reversing the first two bars, the dancers have moved on quarter way in the first two bars, so there's no need to make up the "lost two bars", as in today's version.
 The "gather up" in the second figure is a nice friendly touch.

 In class, we will teach the set as it's danced today, but explain how it was originally danced, so that dancers can then choose whether to dance it with or without "Timmy's variations".